 Well, the Windows 7 computer is not shutting down properly is troubling lots of users right now; but with some correct measures, you are able to check and deal with this PC shutdown error effectively.
 Take the above steps immediately, then you can enjoy a PC pleasantly all the time.

-- File Rescue Removal - Effective Ways to Remove File Rescue
+- File Restore Removal - How to Remove File Restore from My PC

 - I/O device error Windows 7 fix - Fix Windows 7 I/O device error instantly